Respond To Auth Challenge

 UserContextData |

-Contextual data about your user session, such as the device fingerprint, IP address, or location.
-Amazon Cognito advanced security evaluates the risk of an authentication event based on the context that your app generates and passes to Amazon Cognito when it makes API requests.
+Contextual data about your user session like the device fingerprint, IP address, or location.
+Amazon Cognito threat protection evaluates the risk of an authentication event based on the context that your app generates and passes to Amazon Cognito when it makes API requests.
 For more information, see Collecting data for threat protection in applications. |

 ClientMetadata |